Snoogens101/SnoogensArenaRetributionPaladin/README.md

 •	Auto Lay on Hands @ HP%
 •	Auto Blessing of Protection @ HP% - Basic and Advanced Logic (Reactive) for both Player and Party
 •	Auto Shield of Vengeance @ HP% - Basic and Advanced Logic (Reactive) for Player
+•	Auto Shield of Vengeance vs The Hunt
 •	Auto Eye for an Eye @ HP% - Basic and Advanced Logic (Reactive) for Player
 •	Auto Blessing of Sacrifice @ HP% - Basic and Advanced Logic (Reactive) for Party
+•	Auto Blessing of Sacrifice vs The Hunt
 •	Auto Blessing of Sanctuary @ HP% - Basic and Advanced Logic (Reactive) for Party

 **Auto Blessing of Freedom Roots and Slows!**